Awankari dialect

-Awankari (Avāṅkārī, Awankari pronunciation: /pa/) is a Hindko dialect spoken primarily in Talagang District, in the north-west of the Pakistani province of Punjab.
+Awankari (Avāṅkārī, Awankari pronunciation: /pa/) is a Lahnda dialect spoken primarily in Talagang District, in the north-west of the Pakistani province of Punjab.

-Awankari, classified by Shackle (1980) as a sub-dialect of Hindko dialect, is viewed by its native speakers as (a sub-dialect of) Pothwari Punjabi.
+Awankari, classified by Shackle (1980) as Hindko, is viewed by its native speakers as (a dialect of) Punjabi.
 The rest of this article is based entirely on Hardev Bahri's work of the 1930s.
 It is possible that the geographic extent, the division into sub-dialects, and the linguistic characteristics might have changed since then.

 Geographic extent

 Awankari is spoken primarily in the Awankari tract, which occupies the western half of Chakwal District in northwestern Punjab.
 To the north, the Sohan River separates it from the Ghebi dialect, although Awankari extends beyond the river in Tarap and Injra.
 The eastern boundary roughly coincides with the East Gabhir stream (beyond which is found the Dhanochi dialect), while the Salt Range forms the fuzzy southern border with Shahpuri.
 To the west, the West Gabhir stream separates it from Thali, with Awankari also spoken beyond the river in Danda Shah Bilawal and Lawa.